francoispqt/gojay/README.md

 [![Sourcegraph](https://sourcegraph.com/github.com/francoispqt/gojay/-/badge.svg)](https://sourcegraph.com/github.com/francoispqt/gojay)

 # GoJay
-**Package is currently at version 0.10.8 and still in development, it does not cover escaped unicode syntax eg: "\u2605", otherwise it is safe to use in production**

 GoJay is a performant JSON encoder/decoder for Golang (currently the most performant, [see benchmarks](#benchmark-results)).

 It has a simple API and doesn't use reflection.
 It relies on small interfaces to decode/encode structures and slices.